shiv3/protoenv/README.md

   protoenv protoc [command]

 Available Commands:
-  global      Set or show the global Go version install     install specified version version     Show the current protoc version and its origin versions    List all Go versions available to protoenv
+  global      Set or show the global protoc version init        Set or show the global Go version%!(EXTRA string=protoc) install     install specified version local       Set or show the local protoc version version     Show the current protoc version and its origin versions    List all protoc versions available to protoenv

 Flags:
   -h, --help   help for protoc